alexandrezlima/documentations/docs/icongenerator.md

 	</figure>

-After the sRGB fix, the texture appearance will look as it should in the widget viewer.
+After the sRGB fix, the texture appearance will look as it should in the widget viewer and you'll be able to save it.

 <figure markdown>
 ![Washed colors 5](assets/icongenerator-assets/icon-generator-washed-5.png){ width=200 align=left }